smaremanda/add-in-docs/docs/word/word-add-ins-programming-overview.md

     })();
 ```

-Example 1. shows the basic code needed to create a Word add-in.
+The above example shows the basic code needed to create a Word add-in.
 It initializes Office.js and contains a run method for interacting with the Word document.

 ### Proxy objects